Tarkan (comics)

-Tarkan is a fictional Hunnic warrior created by Turkish cartoonist Sezgin Burak.
+Tarkan is a fictional Hunnic warrior, created by the Turkish cartoonist Sezgin Burak.

-Official Turkish historiography considers Huns the ancestors of modern Turks.
-Earlier Turkish cartoon depictions that heroized Huns were Atilla Geliyor and Atilla'nın Ölümü, created collectively by Şahap Ayhan and Ayhan Erer in late 1940s.
+Some of the earlier Turkish cartoon depictions the heroized Huns were Atilla Geliyor and Atilla'nın Ölümü, created collectively by Şahap Ayhan and Ayhan Erer in late 1940s.

 Publication history

 Tarkan was created by Sezgin Burak while he was resident in Milan, working for the Italian art agency Studio D'Ami.
 The first adventure of Tarkan, Mars'ın Kılıcı (The Sword of Mars) was serialised in 1967 as a comic strip on the pages of daily Hürriyet.
 From 1970, adventures of Tarkan had been published in an eponymous magazine.
 The last Tarkan adventure, Milano'ya Giden Yol (The Road to Milan) was left unfinished due to the artist's death in 1978, only to be completed by cartoonist Özcan Alper (i.e. Özcan Eralp) in 1983.